greg-raven/Uncommon-Sense/_posts/2023-07-30-from-democracy-to-dictatorship.md

 ---
-title: 'From democracy to dictatorship'
+title: "From democracy to dictatorship"
 layout: post
 categories:
 - democracy